ElecLink

-ElecLink is a 1000 MW HVDC electrical interconnector between the UK and France, passing through the Channel Tunnel.

-ElecLink commenced operations on 25 May 2022 following several delays due to safety concerns.
+ElecLink is a 1,000 MW high-voltage direct current (HVDC) electrical interconnector between the United Kingdom and France, passing through the Channel Tunnel.
+ElecLink commenced operations on 25 May 2022.

 Route

-The 51 km DC cable runs via the Channel Tunnel between converter stations at Peuplingues in France and Folkestone in the UK, with an additional 14.5 km of underground AC cable on the English side to Sellindge substation, and 3.5 km on the French side to Les Mandarins substation, to link the converter stations to the existing transmission networks.
+The 51 km DC cable runs via the Channel Tunnel between HVDC converter stations at Peuplingues in France and Folkestone in the UK, with an additional 14.5 km of underground AC cable on the English side to Sellindge substation, and 3.5 km on the French side to Les Mandarins substation, to link the converter stations to the existing transmission networks.

 Ownership

 It is owned by a subsidiary of Getlink, which owns the tunnel itself.

 ElecLink is the first UK interconnector to be entirely funded by private finance, without being underwritten by electricity consumers.

 Construction

-The two convertor stations were constructed by Siemens AG and Siemens FIT (Field installation Team).
-The HVDC cables and the cable between the Folkstowe convertor station and the NGET substation at Sellindge were constructed by Prysmian and installed by Balfour Beatty, while RTE constructed the cable between the Peuplingues convertor station and the Les Mandarins substation.
+The two convertor stations were constructed by Siemens and the Siemens FIT (Field Installation Team).
+The HVDC cables and the cable between the Folkstone convertor station and the National Grid substation at Sellindge were constructed by Prysmian and installed by Balfour Beatty, while RTE constructed the cable between the Peuplingues convertor station and the Les Mandarins substation.